Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Non-relativistic limit of AdS S string theory

 where $\hat{A} = 0, ... , d-1$ is decomposed into $A= 0, 1$, which are the \emph{longitudinal} directions in tangent space, and into $a = 2, ..., d-1$, which are the \emph{transverse} directions in tangent space.
-This in turn implies the expansion of the relativistic action
+In our case, it turns out to be\footnote{In this article we trade some abuse of notation for some convenience by writing $\tau_\mu{}^A$ and $e_\mu{}^a$ as $10\times 10$ matrices, although they are $10\times 2$ and $10 \times 8$ matrices respectively.}